ChadBowler/Professional-README-Generator/README.md

 ## License

-* This application is licenced under the [MIT License](https://opensource.org/licenses/MIT)
+* This application is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Contributing